You can use Restorepoint to create policies to verify that your devices comply with corporate or regulatory guidelines.

 You can use remediation when a compliance rule is not met, generally intended to rectify the violation.
 The following remediation types can be configured:

-One of the stored Actions on the device (see Controlling a device) is executed.
+- Command.
+One of the stored Actions on the device is executed.
+For more information, see Device Control.

 If the rule match type is Regex, the remediation can make use of the Capture feature, whereby parts of the pattern in brackets can be captured and then referred to in the remediation text (as $1, $2, etc.).
 For example, a rule may state that a configuration must not contain the regex: